Skip to main content

 Click here for the online programme

-THE MOUTH OF THE GODS was an immersive performance exploring the rich history and ongoing cultural significance of Latin America's Indigenous peoples.
+THE MOUTH OF THE GODS was an opera-theatre performance exploring the rich history and ongoing cultural significance of Latin America's Indigenous peoples.
 Combining ancestral dances, intricate embroidery, and shamanic ritual with the extraordinary baroque music born from the meeting of European and Indigenous traditions, the performance was a powerful journey from the oppressive colonial era towards renewal and hope.
 At its core was the rediscovered opera San Francisco Xavier, written in the Chiquitano language by an unknown Indigenous composer.

 THE MOUTH OF THE GODS grew from an extraordinary collaboration with Latin American artists and community members.
 Celebrated Peruvian soprano Edith Ramos Guerra made her first UK appearances alongside Quechua/Aymara tenor Rafael Montero; while Johnny Rodriguez brought his expertise in traditional Andean music to enrich the baroque orchestra, under the direction of Matthew Morley, former Chorus Master at the English National Opera.